 - Dried bonito flakes (katsuo bushi), to taste

-- Soy sauce (shoyu) or seasoned soy sauce (dashi shoyu)
+- Soy sauce (shoyu) or seasoned soy sauce (dashi shoyu), to taste

 - Wash okra, but leave stems intact.